nashville-software-school/client-side-mastery/book-3-nashville-kennels/chapters/AUTHENTICATION.md

    ```

-**Check for react-router-dom useHistory()** You may need to import the `useHistory` into your Login and Register components and then invoke it.
+**Check for react-router-dom useNavigate()** You may need to import the `useNavigate` into your Login and Register components and then invoke it.

 ## Register an Account